URGENT CARE

 Same-Day Emergency Appointments

-We prioritize urgent cases and do our best to see patients as quickly as possible.
+We prioritize urgent cases and do our best to provide same day dental treatment whenever possible.

 Black tooth icon with a shiny star shape next to it, on a white background.